BergQuester/v8tr.github.io/_posts/2018-09-20-uitableviewcell-animations.md

 Table views are among most widely used components in iOS, thus developing a good-looking cells animation might be beneficial to your project's user experience.

-The reusable solution we designed to be able to easily plug-in and tweak animations can be adapted and used in your current app.
+The reusable solution we designed to be able to easily plug in and tweak animations can be adapted and used in your current app.

-The animation recipes we implemented make a nice foundation to get you off to a flying start using table view cell display animations.
+The proposed animation recipes we make a nice foundation to get you off to a flying start using table view cell display animations.

 ---